Joshuathomas18/Stock_Price_Prediction/README.md

 ```
 </details>

 The red dot in the graph is what our model predicts for IBM's close price on the next trading day.
 Is the prediction good enough?
-How about other stocks such as TSLA, APPL, or the hugely popular Gamestop stock (GME)?
-What about other asset classes such as [forex](https://www.alphavantage.co/documentation/#fx) or [cryptocurrencies](https://www.alphavantage.co/documentation/#digital-currency)?
-Beyond the close prices, are there any other external data we can feed to the LSTM model to make it even more robust - for example, one of the [50+ technical indicators](https://www.alphavantage.co/documentation/#technical-indicators) from the Alpha Vantage APIs?
+How about other stocks such as TSLA, APPL, or the hugely popular Gamestop stock (GME)

-We will now pass the baton to you, our fearless reader!

-**Disclaimer**: This content is for educational purposes only and is NOT investment advice.

-## For Jupyter Notebook Users:

-### Running the codes on Google Colab

-Colab is a free hosted Jupyter notebook with access to GPU, you can examine and run the code [here](https://colab.research.google.com/github/jinglescode/time-series-forecasting-pytorch/blob/main/demo-predicting-stock-prices.ipynb).